 To obtain a criminal history record check from the BCI, you must submit a completed form to the office.
 The form is available on the BCI's website.
 You will be required to enter personal information, including your name, date of birth, and Social Security number.
 You must also justify obtaining the criminal record check.

 As soon as the BCI gets your request, they will undertake a records search.
 They will email you a copy if they locate any criminal records matching your information.
 The BCI accepts payment by credit card, money order, or certified check for this service charge.

 You can begin your search for criminal records by contacting the court clerk in the county where the offense was committed.
 Each county in North Dakota maintains its own set of criminal records; therefore, you must contact the court clerk in the county where the crime was committed.
 The court clerk can tell you if they have any records matching your query.

 North Dakota Background Check Laws

-If your employer does require you to undergo a background check, they must follow certain procedures.
-For example, they must provide you with a written notice that a background check will be conducted.
-They must also get your written consent before conducting the background check.
+If your company requires you to submit a background check, they must adhere to specific protocols.
+For instance, you must be notified in writing that a background check will be done.
+Additionally, they must obtain your written approval before completing a background check.

 North Dakota Background Check For Employment

-When you're applying for a job in North Dakota, your potential employer may ask you to undergo a background check as part of the hiring process.
-Background checks are a way for employers to learn more about your criminal history, credit history, and work history.
+As part of the hiring process in North Dakota, your potential employer may request a background check when you apply for a job.
+Through background checks, employers can learn more about your criminal past, credit history, and employment history.

 Background Check 7 Years North Dakota